Ferricty/Data-Science-Projects/School Database/README.md

 # ***School Database***

-This project was made for a local school to help in the manage of their students and teachers.
+This project was made for a local school to help in the managing their students and teachers.

 Information such as the names was changed or hidden to protect the confidenciality of the data provided.